 Housing costs are primarily determined by factors that affect housing demand and housing stock availability.
 House prices and rents tend to rise with increases in disposable income, employment levels, and population.
-Conversely, these costs tend to decline when housing supply increases and homeownership costs decrease.39

-Dedicated STRs may affect housing costs by reducing the supply of available housing.
+Conversely, these costs tend to decline when housing supply increases and homeownership costs decrease.
+STRs can affect housing costs by reducing the supply of available housing.
 Further, STRs can also stimulate local housing demand and increase specific areas' desirability.
-Tourism stimulated by STRs boosts disposable income, directly for hosts and indirectly through guests' spending, while attracting new amenities that make neighbourhoods more appealing to residents and visitors.40
+Tourism stimulated by STRs boosts disposable income, directly for hosts and indirectly through guests' spending, while attracting new amenities that make neighbourhoods more appealing to residents and visitors.
+Whilst these regulations are often introduced to combat STR speculators, individuals looking to rent out their primary home to supplement their income also suffer.